 There are two ways to do this: First, celebrate them when they accomplish something great at work.
 This could mean completing a project or achieving a certain milestone.

 Second, celebrate them as people.
 For example, celebrate their birthdays or other big events in their lives.
 Buy them a small gift or simply acknowledge the event in a group chat or at an office meeting.

 Engagement software like Weekdone is a must-have for any company that’s struggling on the employee engagement front.

-Weekdone makes goal-setting and progress monitoring easier than ever, and it helps leaders who want their teams to be more engaged and focused.
+Weekdone makes gives leaders the tools they need to make their teams to be more engaged and focused.
 By using this software, managers can increase employee awareness about company strategy and priorities so that workers understand the bigger picture.